brilee/modern-descartes-v2/essays/technical/ai_codebase.md

 In practice, "handwriting an IA" to me, means sitting down and writing the Pydantic/SQLAlchemy models by hand.
 It usually takes just 10-50 lines of code, and this is precisely the 2% of my codebase that is handwritten.

 If you do not design your IA, AI will intentionlessly design it for you.

+See [Your Data Model is Your Destiny](https://notes.mtb.xyz/p/your-data-model-is-your-destiny) for a great compilation of the ways in which IA are fundamental to a product.

 ## Useless features should be removed